khattakdev/hackshare/README.md

 # HackShare

-A web app where fellows can teach other fellows the skills they believe they are good at.
+A web app where fellows can share their knowledge with other fellows.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Requirements

 What things you need to install the software and how to install them

 - [NodeJs](https://nodejs.org/)
 - [MongoDB](https://docs.mongodb.com/manual/administration/install-community/)

-### Installing
+### Installation Guidelines

-A step by step series of examples that tell you how to get a development env running
+A step by step series of how to get a development env running

 - Open Terminal and run